tarwn/lessthandot-hugo/blogs/content/posts/2009-11-13-undetectable-distributed-deadlocks.md

 Given the above hypothetical lock order, when each query's process requests a lock on the other table to perform its update, it will be blocked.
 But each server involved only has half the picture and can only see a simple block, without knowing it's mutual (because the other half is occurring on the other side of the linked server).
 So it is a perpetual mutual block and no deadlock is detected.

-The next time I am working heavily with linked servers you can be sure I'll be thinking about this and coming up with a way to test if such a “distributed deadlock” really can occur, and if so, what to do about it.
+The next time I am working heavily with linked servers you can be sure I'll be thinking about this and coming up with a way to test if such a "distributed deadlock" really can occur, and if so, what to do about it.

 In closing, I confess that it's possible that DTC could have provisions for sharing lock information, so perhaps a distributed deadlock will be properly detected.
 But I have my doubts about that.